 Over the past several years, foldable implants have gained popularity as they can be placed into the eye through a much smaller incision.
 These implants have flexible optic lenses made of acrylic or solid silicone.
 They can be placed into the eye through a self-sealing incision as small as 1/8th of an inch.
 Sutures are not usually required due to the small size of the incision and its self-sealing design.
 These small foldable implants also enable the surgeon to perform topical cataract surgery, eliminating the need for needle injections and eye patches.

 Since the foldable implant enables the surgeon to use a very small incision, these small incisions do not induce significant changes in the patient’s astigmatism, thus enabling predictable results.
 With predictable outcomes, the surgeon can consider special corneal incisions, called limbal relaxing incisions, to reduce significant pre-existing astigmatism.

-These astigmatic corrections are done at the time of surgery and can often enable patients with significant astigmatism to enjoy an astigmatic reduction after cataract surgery (not all patients benefit by astigmatic incisions).
+These astigmatic corrections are not included in standard medically indicated cataract surgery, but can be optionally done at the time of surgery and can often enable patients with significant astigmatism to enjoy an astigmatic reduction after cataract surgery (not all patients benefit by astigmatic incisions).

 Intraocular lenses are usually implanted during cataract surgery, which is usually performed with local anesthesia.
 That is, the patient is awake but does not feel the procedure.
 Under rare circumstances, Dr. Seibel will use general anesthesia, which puts the patient to sleep.